Archives

-The archives at the NCTR are the heartbeat of the Centre.
-They are intended to be a powerful agent of change in the country — a mirror that allows all Canadians to understand the history of Canada and the treatment of Indigenous Peoples.
+The NCTR Archives are intended to be a powerful agent of change in the country, allowing visitors to understand the history of Canada and the mistreatment of Indigenous Peoples.

 These archives are stored in the AtoM (Access to Memory) database.
 AtoM is a web-based, open source app that offers international standards and access in a multilingual, multi-repository environment.

-We invite you to access the archives and explore your history:
+We invite you to access and explore the archives.

 Our Approach